 Finally, HostGator, like GoDaddy, has live chat and phone support, but no email ticketing options.
 It does have a very impressive knowledge base though, and we found its support staff to be friendly and knowledgeable.

-IONOS offers a fantastic ecommerce experience, and its $20 Online Store plan is just a bit cheaper than GoDaddy’s equivalent.
-The simplistic website builder is well-suited to beginners, and while it has the fewest templates on offer, we found them to be quite attractive.
-Our full 1&1 IONOS MyWebsite website builder review provides further details on the website builder
+IONOS offers a fantastic ecommerce experience, and its online store plans are just a bit cheaper than GoDaddy’s equivalent.
+The simplistic bsite builder is well-suited to beginners, and while it has the fewest templates on offer, we found them to be quite attractive.

 Finally, GoDaddy comes with excellent ecommerce functionality, gorgeous templates, and great user support.
 While its Ecommerce plan is the most expensive, it includes a lot of attractive features.
-If you don’t need an online store, the intuitive website builder and beautiful templates make it very easy to set up a simple website, and you won’t need much more than the $14.99 standard plan.
-Learn more by reading our GoDaddy website builder review.
+If you don’t need an online store, the intuitive website builder and beautiful templates make it very easy to set up a simple website, and you won’t need much more than the standard plan.